 Detection reagent B and reagent A+B in concentrated form may attack certain types of plastics.
 For pipetting these solutions use PP or PE pipet tips, or glass pipets.
-The A+B solution should be made in PP, PE or glass tubes.
-Polystyrene or PET are not recommended.
+Reagent A+B solution should not be made in polystyrene or PET tubes.

-The 96-well plate provided in the kit is resistant to the dilute A+B solution present in the assay.
+The 96-well plate provided in the kit is resistant to the dilute A+B solution.

 Detection reagent B and the A+B mixture are corrosive and should be handled with care.
 Work in a fume hood, use proper eye and face protection and wear gloves.